-And he also released his first book, Unknown, a delightful mindfulness picture book, in April 2017 for adults and teens who need a little self-love when trying to find their way.
+He also released his first book, Unknown, a delightful mindfulness picture book, in April 2017 for adults and teens who need a little more self-love and mindfulness in their daily lives.

 Before we skip ahead, let’s go into my childhood for a brief moment.